gamemanual0/gm0/source/docs/useful-resources.rst

 Libraries
 ^^^^^^^^^

-`Easy Open CV <https://github.com/OpenFTC/EasyOpenCV>`_ --- A straightforward way to use OpenCV on an FTC robot!
-With this library, you can go from a stock SDK to running a sample OpenCV OpMode, with either an internal or external camera, in just a few minutes!
+`Easy Open CV <https://github.com/OpenFTC/EasyOpenCV>`_ --- A straightforward way to use openCV on an FTC robot.
+With this library, you can go from a stock SDK to running a sample openCV OpMode, with either an internal or external camera, in just a few minutes!

 `FTC Dashboard <https://github.com/acmerobotics/ftc-dashboard>`_ --- FTC Dashboard is a websocket-based React dashboard designed for FTC.
 It is very useful for debugging, including features such as displaying and graphing telemetry live as well as tuning configuration variables in real-time while opmodes are running.